-The long-term expected rate of return on pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of pension plan investment expense and the assumed rate of inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a log-normal distribution analysis in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Asset class Targetallocation Long-term expected real rate of return
+Asset class Target allocation Long-term expected real rate of return

-Fixed income 30.00 % (1.50) %
+Fixed income 30.00 % 0.20 %

-Domestic large equities 46.40 9.20
+U.S. large stocks 46.30 9.40

-Domestic small equities 1.10 13.40
+U.S. small stocks 1.20 13.40

-International developed market equities 11.70 9.20
+International developed market stocks 12.30 9.40

-International emerging market equities 5.80 10.40
+International emerging market stocks 5.20 11.40

-Alternatives 5.00 10.60
+Alternatives 5.00 10.50

 Total 100.00 %

-\Rates shown are net of inflation.
+^{}Rates shown are net of inflation.

 The discount rate used to measure the total pension liability was 7.00%.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and State of Georgia contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer and non-employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.